abuseofnotation/category-theory-illustrated/01_set/text.md

 ![The set of all balls](all.svg)

 The example may look childish, but in fact this set is just as valid as any other set.

 The things that are contained in the set are called its *elements*.
 A set is like a summary of its elements.
-It is also defined by its elements - two sets that contain of the same elements are also the same.
+It has no other structure, for example there is not order, no ball goes before or after another, there are no members which are "special" with respect to their membership in the set.
+Two sets that contain of the same elements are also the same.

 The key insight about what a set it is that it enables you to reason about several things as if they were one.